 Global Cryosphere Watch (GCW) Observing Network.
 Comprised of GCW sites with varying capabilities built on existing observing programmes and promoting the addition of standardized cryospheric observations to existing facilities.
 It covers all components of the cryosphere: glaciers, ice shelves, ice sheets, snow, permafrost, sea ice, river/lake ice, and solid precipitation.

 CryoNet.
 The core of the GCW observing network that applies GCW agreed observing practices.
 It comprises sites in cold climate regions, on land or sea, operating a sustained, standardized programme for observing and monitoring as many cryospheric variables as possible.
-CryoNet is being structured in three different classes of observational sites: Baseline sites, Reference sites, and Integrated sites.
+CryoNet is being structured in two different classes of observational sites: Basic Sites and Integrated Sites.
+CryoNet Sites contain one or more CryoNet Stations: Primary Stations and Baseline Stations.

 Discovery metadata.
 Metadata consistent with the standard that is used within WMO Information System (WIS) for discovery of information shared through WIS.